Rankley

 AI assistants don’t return ten blue links (or even three map listings).
 They return answers.

-By 2026, the default experience will not be browsing—it will be being guided.
+By 2026, the default experience will not be browsing—it will be being guided, a trend reinforced by Google’s Search Generative Experience and AI Overviews rollout

 What AI Local SEO Really Means in 2026